RihamGamalElaraby/Bedaya-FlutterApp/README.md

-# Bedaya - Hospital Management System (Flutter & Firebase)
+# Bedaya - Hospital Management System

 Collaborated with a prominent charity organization at Ain Shams University's Faculty of Medicine to develop a comprehensive Hospital Management System.